git-harry/rpc-extras/CONTRIBUTING.md

 * Allow the opportunity to discuss the classification of any open issue that has not already been discussed in the meeting, this should not be used as a chance to rehash old arguments but instead to highlight the case for issues where the circumstances have changed.

 ## Backlog -> Approved
-Approved is updated with tasks from Backlog if Approved is under its WIP limit.
+Approved is updated with tasks from Backlog if the relevant swim lane in Approved is under its WIP limit.
 In general the next card to move to Approved will be decided based on priority and age, with the oldest card of the highest priority the next moved.
 Any new issues in Backlog must be triaged before moving new work to Approved.

 ## Approved
 This column shows the work to which the engineering team has currently committed but not yet started.

 ## Approved -> Doing
 ### Selecting an issue to work on
-Working on a task means moving it from Approved to Doing, this operation is only allowed if it doesn't violate the Doing WIP limit.
+Working on a task means moving it from Approved to Doing, this operation is only allowed if it doesn't violate the Doing WIP limit for the relevant swim lane.
 All available work is found on the Waffle board in Approved, the next task is always at the top.
 Assign yourself as the owner of the issue at the top and move it from the top of Approved to the bottom of Doing.

 If a task includes an existing pull request from someone outside the engineering team, they should not be assigned as the owner.
 All work must be owned by the engineering team, if someone on another team e.g. support has provided code then work with them to get it merged but ultimately it is the responsibility of the engineering team to manage the flow of work and ensure all aspects of a card are completed.